Fortnight (song): Production and music

 Swift and Malone wrote "Fortnight" with Jack Antonoff, who programmed the track and played acoustic guitar, electric guitar, the Juno, the M1, drums, and percussion.
 Sean Hutchinson played additional drums, which were recorded by himself and Michael Riddleberger at Hutchinson Sounds in Brooklyn.
 Malone's vocals were recorded and produced by Louis Bell at Electric Feel Studios in Los Angeles.
 "Fortnight" was produced by Swift and Antonoff; recorded by Laura Sisk and Oli Jacobs at Conway Recording Studios in Los Angeles and Electric Lady Studios in New York City; and mixed by Serban Ghenea at Mixstar Studios in Virginia Beach.

 "Fortnight" is 3 minutes and 48 seconds long.
-It is a 1980s-influenced ballad that incorporates downtempo, electropop, synth-pop, and new wave.
+It is a 1980s-influenced ballad that incorporates synth-pop, downtempo, electropop, adult contemporary, and new wave.
 Set over a tempo of 96 beats per minute, the track begins with a minimalist, electronic arrangement of M1 synthesizer backing, Juno synthesizer sequence, and Swift's vocals sung in a monotone.
 The rhythm is punctuated by drum machine beats and a pulsing eighth-note synth bass generated by 8-bit synth plucks that repeat every eight bars.

 In the refrain, the lyric, "I love you, it's ruining my life", features Swift's lead vocals accompanied by Malone's echoing backing vocals.
 After the first refrain, the arrangement becomes progressively dense, with thicker layers of synthesizer backing and louder drums.
 The second refrain, starting at 1 minute and 43 seconds, features an additional layer of snare drum and hi-hat.
 Towards the concluding bridge, which also serves as the outro, Malone and Swift deliver vocal harmonies; the former sings lead vocals in the outro's first half, and the latter in the second half.
 According to the music critic Annie Zaleski, Swift sounds "seething and resigned", while Malone adds a sense of longing with his "earnest, buttery-smooth melodic counterpoints".

-Some critics opined that "Fortnight" was sonically similar to the muted pop sound of Midnights.
+Some critics opined that "Fortnight" was sonically similar to the muted pop sound of Swift's 2022 album Midnights.
 (Note: Attributed to reviews by Variety, Business Insider, The Hollywood Reporter, and American Songwriter) Clash's Lauren Webb wrote that the track has a 1980s power ballad sensibility reminiscent of such artists as Roxette, Cutting Crew, and Phil Collins, and The Guardians Laura Snapes thought that the "burbling synths, booming drums and glazed backing vocals" evoked the music of the 1975.
 There were also multiple comparisons to the music of Lana Del Rey, which American Songwriters Thom Donovan described as "bleak Americana".